 Undoubtedly the greatest challenge which has faced our parish in the recent past has been the closure of our beloved “Odesa” Hall.
 The hall, which was the spiritual home of the parish from 1935 till 1950, and the social and cultural hub of our community since then, had to be closed due to structural deficiencies in September 2011.
 After thorough research and wide consultation with the parishioners, the decision was made to tear down the hall and build a new one which would better serve the needs of our community into the future.

-Under the leadership of current parish president Dr. Paul Slavchenko, a very successful fund-raising campaign was organized in 2014, which yielded over half a million dollars towards the construction of the new hall.
-The building committee, under the capable leadership of Anna Kobilaski, engaged architect Ivan Franko of Toronto to design the hall, and it is with great excitement that we look forward to breaking ground early in 2018, with a projected official opening on October 14th of this year.
+Under the effective leadership of current parish president Dr. Paul Slavchenko, a very successful fund-raising campaign was organized in 2014, which yielded over half a million dollars towards the construction of the new hall.
+The building committee, under the capable leadership of Anna Kobilaski, has successfully negotiated the difficult process of engaging an architect, obtaining the necessary municipal permits, and is completing the process of engaging a contractor.
+It is with great excitement that we look forward to breaking ground in 2018.

 When the temple was blessed in 1950 the parish had about 110 families registered.
 In the 1970s this number had grown to about 250 families.
 Now, in our 83rd year, we have approximately 130 families registered.
 Over the past two decades many of the organizations which had served the needs of the community and the parishioners such as CYMK, TYC, ODUM, CYK, and the Credit Union have ceased to function, although a very positive development has been the revival of our parish “St. John’s Orthodox Youth” group, affiliated with CYMK (Ukrainian Orthodox Youth of Canada) in the spring of 2017.